 How to interpret the 8minute test data

-To estimate FTP from this test, we simply average the power from the first and the second 8-minute intervals and then multiply this by 0.9.
+To estimate FTP from this test, we average the power from the first and the second 8-minute intervals and then multiply this by 0.9.

 When I recently completed the 2 x 8min test, my predicted FTP was within 0.5w of the estimate from the 20min test.
-So, for me the 2 x 8minute test is a useful alternative.
+So, for me the 2 x 8minute test is a great alternative.

 One further option is a ramp test, or maximal aerobic power (MAP) test.